ApolloAuto/apollo/modules/bridge/README.md

 ## Introduction

-This module provides a way for other Apollo modules interactiving with process outside of Apollo by socket.
+This module provides a way for other Apollo modules interacting with process outside of Apollo by socket.
 It includes sender and receiver components.

 ## Input